mimuw-kotlin/project-natalia-x-kuba/README.md

 - No Microtransactions (yet)

 ## Plan
-In the first part we're going to implement the basics: movement, reproduction, time travel and ads.
-Players will be able to explore the beauty of TROLL.
+In the first part we're going to implement the basics:
+  - finite field
+  - time travel
+  - basic adds
+  - interactive terminal
+  - basic menu

-In the second part we're going to add more features like: microtransactions, more ads, more cells and more fun!
+In the second part we're going to add more features like:
+  - micro transactions
+  - more ads
+  - infinite field
+  - advanced menu
+  - camera movement

 ## Technologies
 - Concurency